SIHLE: Sisters Informing, Healing, Living, & Empowering

 -We have Master Trained Facilitators!

-Our Master Trained Facilitators were trained by the curriculums developers and have been certified to make adaptations to the curriculum.
-With approved adaption training, we can provide SIHLE to Black girls regardless of physical or learning capabilities, and access issues.
+Our Master Trained Facilitators were trained by the curriculum developers and have been certified to make adaptations to the curriculum.
+With approved adaption training, we can provide SIHLE to Black Girls regardless of physical or learning capabilities, and access issues.

 -All of our sessions are in Care Free Black Girl Zones!